Big Germ โ€” An Interview With German Nieves

 It’s crazy to have a skater’s perspective.
 You’re almost a ninja or this sort of martial artist in a way.
 You have this insight into things and you know certain alleys.
 Any normal person wouldn’t go to certain skate spot places that skaters congregate at.
 As a skater, I see things way ahead.

-That’s what I really noticed and appreciate about your part is it just, you look natural skating midtown and also Barcelona and Brazil and also Portugal.
+That’s what I really noticed and appreciate about your part is you look natural skating midtown and also Barcelona and Brazil and also Portugal.
 That style of skateboarding looks good against any backdrop.
 But the thing that all those different backdrops have is that they’re in cities, that they’re in places where there’s other things going on.
 And that’s what I think really comes across in your part.

 Thanks, man.
 When we were putting this together, I wanted it to feel like one of the pros that I looked up to, like a video that had a little bit of Barcelona and Europe footage, and their hometown footage.
-I wanted it to feel my age in a way or express my approach to the way I skate and the style that inspired me.
+I wanted it to feel my age or express my approach to the way I skate and the style that inspired me.
 I wanted it to feel like Photosynthesis a bit.

 Leave a Reply